abedkhooli/AbedKhooli.github.io/index.md

 Hello and welcome to this blog.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
 You can include images:

 ![Image of fast.ai logo](images/logo.png)

 ## This is a title

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.
-This is the initial fast_template.
+This is the initial fast_template (https://www.fast.ai/2020/01/16/fast_template/).